- What is a snowbird?

 Can you have car insurance in a different state than your registration?

-Generally, your car insurance should be in the same state as your vehicle registration.
-Insurance companies require your car to be insured in the state where it is registered and where you primarily use it.
+Insurance companies generally require your car to be insured in the state where it is registered and where you primarily use it.
 When you move to a different state, you must usually register your car and obtain insurance in that new state.

-However, the situation can be a bit more complex for snowbirds given their unique lifestyle.
-Each state has its laws regarding auto insurance and vehicle registration.
-For instance, if you stay in Florida for 90 days, you must register your car and get Florida car insurance.
-However, if you choose Arizona as your winter home and live there for less than seven months a year, you're classified as a part-time resident, and you don't have to register your vehicle in Arizona.
+However, when you are a part-time resident of more than one state, it can become complicated.
+State laws regarding auto insurance and vehicle registration vary.
+In Florida, if you stay for 90 days, you must register your car and get Florida car insurance.
+However, if you live in Arizona for less than seven months a year, you're classified as a part-time resident, and you don't have to register your vehicle in Arizona.

 Can a snowbird register a car in Florida?